100% Rye Bread Recipe Selection: The Best Pure Rye Bread Recipes

 For purist reasons, I prefer not to add colouring agents such as molasses, malt, treacle, caramel, coffee or cocoa to achieve that rich, dark colour associated with rye breads.

-Andrew Whitley’s Russian Rye Bread
+Rye Bread Recipe #1: Andrew Whitley’s Russian 100% Rye Sourdough Bread Recipe

-- Place in the fridge.
+- Place the tin in the fridge overnight.

-- Check the dough after 2.5 hours and preheat the oven to 240°C.
+- Take the tin out of the fridge and preheat the oven to 240°C.

 - Bake at 240°C for 10 minutes, then turn the heat down to 220°C and bake for another 45 minutes or so.
 If in any doubt, give it a little longer in the oven – rye loaves hold a lot of water.

 - Once completely cooled, wrap in cling film and leave to rest for a day.
 The flavour of the loaf will develop further in that time and the crumb will improve.

 Rye Bread Recipe #2: Dan Lepard’s Sour 100% Rye Bread